 The Jewish Calendar below is the most widely known lunar/solar

 calendar still in continuous use in our modern times.
-Fundamentals
+The

-of the Jewish Calendar year are simple when one understands the
+fundamentals of the Jewish Calendar year are simple when one

-system used.
-Twelve complete moon, lunar months that average about
+understands the system used.
+Twelve complete moon, lunar months that

-29.5-days each amount to one regular lunar year.
-Twelve mature lunar
+average about 29.5 days each amount to one regular lunar year.

-months multiply by 29.5-days per lunar month for 354-days to
+Twelve mature lunar months multiply by 29.5 days per lunar month for

 Time differences between lunar and solar calendar years provide